skmda37/CartoonX/README.md

-# CartoonX
+# CartoonX: Cartoon Explanations of Image Classifiers

 ![CartoonX](https://github.com/skmda37/Cartoon-RDE/blob/master/examples/logdir/exp-babyorig.jpg)

 ![CartoonX](https://github.com/skmda37/Cartoon-RDE/blob/master/examples/logdir/exp-kobe2.jpg)
 ## Description
-This repsitory provides an implementation of CartoonX, an explanation method for image classifiers that we introduce in our paper "CartoonX" (preprint under review at ICLR).
+This repsitory provides an implementation of CartoonX, an explanation method for image classifiers that we introduce in our preprintpaper [Cartoon Explanation of Image Classifiers - S.Kolek, D.Nguyen, R.Levie, J.Bruna, and G.Kutyniok](https://arxiv.org/abs/2110.03485).
 CartoonX extracts the relevant piece-wise smooth part of an image and provides cartoon-like explanations.
 We provide a package with an implementation of CartoonX and a jupyter notebook demonstrating its usage with examples.

 ## How to run
 First, install dependencies